 It’s worth checking out the Blair Paddy Mayne statue too.
 Blair Mayne co-founded the SAS and was a highly regarded member of the British Army.
 His statue sits in the main square too.

 They often have markets and festivals on here too.
 It’s all about kids and the family.
 Good old Newtownards.
 It was a really happy moment going back there with Mum this year and flying my Northern Ireland flag.
+Our flag doesn’t get enough coverage and I have campaigned for a Northern Ireland flag emoji on radio/Podcast, in newspaper and on blogs.

 3. Ards War Memorial